Intrinsic Dynamics-Driven Generalizable Scene Representations for Vision-Oriented Decision-Making Applications: Method

 \subsection{Forward dynamics}

-To learn a latent encoding state that complies with the forward eqution with underlying continuous state transition rules, we introduce a long-term forward dynamics model based on multi-step planning, known as Latent Overshooting \cite{hafner2019learning}, as shown on the right side of Figure \ref{fig2}.
-Overall, LO uses a two-level planner to better understand the dynamics transition process through long-term behaviors, while fitting a state transition model with long-term predictive accuracy, encouraging the encoder to extract task-relevant information about dynamics.
+To learn a latent encoding state that complies with the forward dynamics, we introduce a long-term forward dynamic model based on multi-step planning, known as Latent Overshooting \cite{hafner2019learning}, as shown on the right side of Fig. \ref{fig2}.
+Overall, LO uses a two-level planner to better understand the dynamic transition process through long-term behaviors to build a state transition model with long-term predictive accuracy, encouraging the encoder to extract task-relevant information in the forward dynamics.